-In multi-phase applications, if independent ranging has been set (see system options) then the ranging options may be independently set on each phase.
-Press the R and L keys to step between the phases.
+In multi-phase applications, if independent input control has been set (see system options) then the ranging options may be independently set on each phase.
+Press the RIGHT and LEFT keys to step between the phases.

-8.6 DATALOG - datalog options
+8.5 DATALOG - datalog options

-PPA3500 can store and display measurements recorded at regular intervals over a time period.
+The PPA45xx can store and display measurements recorded at regular intervals over a time period.
 Each data record consists of the elapsed time and up to four data values selected by ZOOM.
 The instrument can graph and display all four sets of measurements simultaneously.
+The 1Gb memory enables the storage of a very large quantity of records, whether they are just one value or four values.

 The actual interval between data points is governed by the measurement speed and the datalog interval.
-PPA3500 stores the next available measurement after the datalog interval has elapsed: the actual elapsed time is attached to each datalog record, displayed with the data on the table or each graph, and returned with each record over the communications (RS232, USB, LAN, or GPIB).
+The PPA45xx stores the next available measurement after the datalog interval has elapsed: the actual elapsed time is attached to each datalog record, is displayed with the data on the table or each graph, and returned with each record over the communications (RS232, USB, LAN or GPIB).

-The data values may be stored to an external memory device (memory stick) as each value becomes available.
-In this mode, the data may be viewed in real-time, as it is being acquired.
+The data values may be stored to an external memory device (Memory Stick, maximum capacity 2GB) or directly into non-volatile memory as each value becomes available.
+The non-volatile option is useful for acquiring data over long periods, to prevent the loss of data in the event of a power failure.
+Data that has been stored into external memory may be subsequently transferred to non-volatile memory using the PROG menu.
+In this mode, the data may be viewed in real time, as it is being acquired.

-For high-speed data acquisition, the datalog interval may be set to zero so that each measurement is stored.
-The measurement interval is controlled with the 'speed' option in the ACQU menu.
-Using the 'window' option for speed allows greater control of the measurement interval.
-In this mode, the display flashes 'DATALOG RUNNING' and only shows the acquisition time.
+For high speed data acquisition, the datalog interval may be set to zero so that each measurement is stored.
+The measurement interval is controlled with the "speed" option in the ACQU menu.
+Using the "window" option for speed allows for greater control of the measurement interval.
+In this mode, the display flashes "DATALOG RUNNING" and only shows the acquisition time.
 The minimum datalog interval depends on the function but is typically 10ms.